Egypt's Red Sea resorts: your complete guide

 Egypt is also a shopper's paradise where you can stock up on alabaster, have hieroglyphics etched on papyrus or ogle oriental lamps and leather goods while taking in the aroma of exotic spices.

 So, where exactly should you go on your Egyptian beach holiday?
 Egypt is four times the size of the UK and blessed with a Mediterranean Sea coast to the north and a stunning stretch along the west coast of the Red Sea.
 It's here that most of the country's popular beach resorts can be found.

-With lots of areas offering sun-soaked Red Sea beach breaks, such as Hurghada, El Gouna, and Marsa Alam, deciding where to go can be bewildering but don't worry, Egypt is a straightforward holiday destination once you understand the differences between each resort.
+With lots of areas offering sun-soaked Red Sea beach breaks, such as Sharm el Sheikh, Hurghada, El Gouna, and Marsa Alam, deciding where to go can be bewildering but don't worry, Egypt is a straightforward holiday destination once you understand the differences between each resort.

-Hurghada* is the largest resort town on the Egyptian mainland, and a popular place for Egyptians to holiday even before Europeans cottoned on to the gorgeous sandy beaches, balmy days and lively nights on offer here.
+Hurghada* is the largest resort town on the Egyptian mainland and has been a popular place for Egyptians to holiday long before Europeans cottoned on to the gorgeous sandy beaches, balmy days and lively nights on offer here.

 Unlike many of the well-known Red Sea resorts, Hurghada is also an urban centre with history and culture in abundance, making it a great place to enjoy a taste of the real Egypt.